 Using graphite and white chalk, Cadden is able to perfectly recreate an image of a man with water dripping down his face -- a difficult task for even the most skilled and experienced artist.
 His pieces are incredibly sophisticated and have a very honest and humble feeling behind them.
 The depictions of homelessness and urban life read like stills from a documentary film shot in black and white, rather than pencil drawings.

 It's always a pleasure to come across an artist like Paul Cadden who continues to use traditional materials to create contemporary and imaginative pieces.

-22,375 clicks in 133 w
+Research: 25,732 clicks in 244 w

 Concept: Paul Cadden

 Comparison Set: 37 similar articles, including: surreal blended paintings, zany cartoon art, and penciled menswear collections.